Melissa Mikec

 Melissa Ivette Pérez Carballo (born 3 August 1987), better known under her married name Melissa Mikec, is a Salvadoran sports shooter.
 She competed in the women's 10 meter air rifle and women's 50 meter three positions events at the 2012 Summer Olympics.
-She is married to fellow Olympics sports shooter Damir Mikec.
+She is married to fellow Olympics sports shooter Damir Mikec, from Serbia.

-Mikec was won two silver medals at the Central American and Caribbean games in Veracruz 2014 and Barranquilla 2018.
+Mikec has won two silver medals at the Central American and Caribbean games in Veracruz 2014 and Barranquilla 2018.